avikejriwal/udacity_mle/report.md

 ## Model

 Including offer details as an input feature allows us to simulate the reception to new offer programs.
-Also, it helps to better understand what types of offers are the most effective
+Also, it helps to better understand what goes into effective offers.

+Useful for prioritizing users to target with future campaigns.
+Also for testing new campaigns against the existing user base.
+When considering multiple promotional offers, an quick approach would be to pick the offer that yields the most positive predictions against the existing user base.

 ### Evaluation Metric